awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 As you iterate on integration testing with your function in the Lambda console, refer to the steps in the Lambda@Edge tutorial as you modify your code or change the CloudFront trigger that calls your function\.
 For example, make sure that you're working in a numbered version of your function, as described in this step of the tutorial: [Step 4: Add a CloudFront Trigger to Run the Function](lambda-edge-how-it-works-tutorial.md#lambda-edge-how-it-works-tutorial-add-trigger)\.
 As you make changes and deploy them, be aware that it will take several minutes for your updated function and CloudFront triggers to replicate across all Regions\.
 This typically takes a few minutes but can take up to 15 minutes\.
 You can check to see if replication is finished by going to the CloudFront console and viewing your distribution:
-+ Go to the CloudFront console at https://console\.aws\.amazon\.com/cloudfront/\.
++ Go to the CloudFront console at [https://console\.aws\.amazon\.com/cloudfront](https://console.aws.amazon.com/cloudfront)\.
 Check for the distribution status to change from **In Progress** back to **Deployed**, which means that your function has been replicated\.
 Then follow the steps in the next section to verify that the function works\.
-Be aware that testing in the console only validates logic, and does not apply service limits that are specific to Lambda@Edge\.
+Be aware that testing in the console only validates your function’s logic, and does not apply any service quotas \(formerly known as limits\) that are specific to Lambda@Edge\.

 ## Identifying Lambda Function Errors in CloudFront<a name="lambda-edge-identifying-function-errors"></a>